Sarz: Musical career

-In 2010, Sarz produced the hit single "Jor Oh" and the remix for Jahbless which featured Durella, Ruggedman, Reminisce, Ice Prince and eLDee.
+In 2010, Sarz produced the single "Joor Oh" and the remix for Jahbless which featured Durella, Ruggedman, Reminisce, Ice Prince and eLDee.
 The song won "Best Street Hop" and was nominated for "Best Collaboration" at The Headies 2011.
 In 2011, he produced Shank's "Salute", eLDee's "Today Today" & "Wash Wash", Skales' "Mukulu", Goldie Harvey's "Don't Touch My Body" and Reminisce's "Kako Bi Chicken".
-"Kako Bi Chicken" was nominated for "Best Street Hop" at The Headies, 2012.
+"Kako Bi Chicken" was nominated for "Best Street Hop" at The Headies 2012.
 Later that year, he solely produced eLDee's Undeniable album (except "We Made It").

-Sarz was nominated for the Nigeria Entertainment Awards 2012 "Producer of the Year" award alongside Don Jazzy.
+At the 2012 Nigeria Entertainment Awards, Sarz was nominated for the "Producer of the Year" award alongside Don Jazzy.
 Although Don Jazzy won the award, he ended up giving the award to Sarz.
 Sarz won "Best New Producer" at the 2012 Dynamix Awards.
-He went on to release his first single “Beat Of Life (Samba)” featuring Nigerian Artiste, Wizkid from his upcoming album.
+He went on to release his debut solo single "Beat of Life (Samba)" featuring Nigerian artiste, Wizkid, from his reportedly upcoming album.

-In 2013, he produced two songs on Wizkid's Ayo album, "Jaiye Jaiye" featuring Femi Kuti and "Kilofe".
+In 2014, he produced two songs on Wizkid's Ayo album, "Jaiye Jaiye" featuring Femi Kuti and "Kilofe".
 He was mentioned as one of the five new music producers giving Don Jazzy a run for his money by the Premium Times Nigeria.
-Sarz was reported to have signed an endorsement deal with Nike later that Year.
+Sarz was reported to have signed an endorsement deal with Nike later that year.
 Sarz was the executive producer for the official Hennessy Artistry 2014 theme song "Dance Go (Eau de Vie)", which featured Wizkid and 2Face Idibia.

-In April 2020, Sarz and Shizzi decided to go live on Instagram for a face off titled "The Battle of Hits" on 30 March 2020, which attracted a peak of 19.2k live viewers across the world.
+In April 2020, Sarz and fellow producer Shizzi decided to go live on Instagram for a face-off titled "The Battle of Hits" on 30 March 2020, which attracted a peak of 19.2k live viewers across the world.

-In 2021 Sarz released "Monalisa" with Lojay.
+In 2021, Sarz released "Monalisa" with Lojay.
 "Monalisa" was certified Silver by the British Phonographic Industry (BPI) in 2023.